Intellectual Property Department

 Q: If I take proceedings to revoke a registration on the grounds of non-use under section 52(2)(a) of the Trade Marks Ordinance (Cap.559), from when do I count the three-year period of non-use?

-A: Under section 52(8) of the Trade Marks Ordinance (Cap.559), the three-year period can begin at any time on or after the actual date on which particulars of the trade mark were entered in the register under section 47(1).
+A: Under section 52(8) of the Trade Marks Ordinance (Cap.559), the three-year period can begin at any time on or after the actual date on which particulars of the trade mark were entered in the register under section 47(1), see the data field of “Actual Date of Registration” in the record of a registered trade mark on our Online Search System.

 Shape marks